roblovelock/gobble/README.md

 # gobble
 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 gobble is a parser combinator library written in Go.
+It was inspired by the [nom](https://github.com/rust-bakery/nom) library written for Rust.
 Its aim is to allow users to build complex parsers, without compromising on speed, while abstracting away most of the parsing complexities.

 # Example